Love Is All You Need? (2016 film): Plot

-Jude visits the prison, where Reverend Rachel is now serving a sentence for inciting the hate crime that led to Ryan's death.
-She reads from the bible page she found after asking for a sign from God - 1 Peter 4:8: Above all, love each other deeply, because love covers over a multitude of sins.
-The film ends with Jude sitting on the merry go round, repeatedly listening a voicemail Ryan left her during the homecoming game.
-He had called to let her know that he is safe and has a great view of her from where he is.
-The message ends with him telling her that he loves her and will see her soon.
+Jude visits the prison where Rachel is now incarcerated for inciting the hate crime that led to Ryan's death.
+Jude reads Rachel the bible verse she found - 1 Peter 4:8: Above all, love each other deeply, because love covers over a multitude of sins.
+Jude sits on the merry-go-round, repeatedly listening to a voicemail Ryan left her during the homecoming game, in which he promises her he is safe, loves her, and will see her soon.

 Production

-In October 15, 2014, it was reported that Emily Osment, Briana Evigan and Kyla Kenedy would be featured in the film.
-In October 21, 2014, Jeremy Sisto, Ana Ortiz, Katherine La Nasa, Jenica Bergere and Leonard Roberts joined the film main cast.
-In October 28, 2014, Tyler Blackburn joined the film.
+On October 15, 2014, it was reported that Emily Osment, Briana Evigan and Kyla Kenedy would be featured in the film.
+On October 21, 2014, Jeremy Sisto, Ana Ortiz, Katherine La Nasa, Jenica Bergere and Leonard Roberts joined the film's main cast.
+On October 28, 2014, Tyler Blackburn joined the film.

 The film was shot in Los Angeles in early October 2014.